The quality of any embroidery project starts with how well your material and stabilizer are hooped.

 Step 1: Get Your Hoop & Fabric Ready

 The first step towards proper hooping is to grab the piece of material that you’ll be stitching on, fold it in half, and give it a tiny bit of pressure.
-This will give you a measurement of how thick the fabric is when folded, and gives you a visual guideline showing you how to properly pre-adjust the space between each half of your hoop.
+This will give you a measurement of how thick the fabric is when folded and gives you a visual guideline showing you how to properly pre-adjust the space between each half of your hoop.

 You will then take your hoop and pull on the corner that has the adjustable knob and loosen or tighten it to make the separation between each piece of the hoop roughly the same size as the visually measured folded fabric.

-After properly laying your material and stabilizer on top of the bottom half of the hoop that is on the table, you will take the top half of the hoop and in one swift motion push it forward and down into the bottom half of the hoop to ‘pop’ it into place.
+After properly laying your material and stabilizer on top of the bottom half of the hoop that is on the table, you will take the top half of the hoop and in one swift motion, push it forward and down into the bottom half of the hoop to pop it into place.
 If pre-adjusted properly, there should be a little bit of resistance, but you shouldn’t be fighting with the top piece of the hoop to press it in.

-Embroidery Hooping Basics Youtube Tutorial:
+Embroidery Hooping for Beginner’s Video Tutorial:

 If you’re more of a visual learner, here’s a great quick tip video I put together explaining the process.

 P.S.
 Want to learn more embroidery basics?
 Check out our complete Machine Embroidery for Beginner’s Guide.

 Now that you know how to hoop and the difference between commercial & home embroidery hoops, here are some helpful techniques and tricks that’ll help you tackle any embroidery hooping project: